InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/transitioning-contractor-code-to-innersource-model.md

 At the outset of the project, clearly define:

-- That the code will be made visible by default.
+- That the code will be made visible by default to all developers within the organization.
 - That the architecture of the code should be modular and ready for component reuse.
 - How the project will be transitioned to an InnerSource project.
 This could be similar to a transition of ownership plan for an open source project which should include:
   - Identification of new a maintainer team